How to use the notifications from the Action Center in Windows 10

 How to clear an entire group of notifications

 All the notifications you receive are grouped depending on what feature or app has sent them.
 For instance, all the notifications you get from the Mail app are grouped under the Mail title.
 The same goes for the notifications you get from Skype, Slack, Facebook Messenger, the Microsoft Store and so on.

 If you want to dismiss all the notifications in a group, hover your mouse over that group’s title, and then click or tap on the small X button that shows up on its right side.

 How to clear all the notifications from the Action Center

 If you want to clear all the notifications you got, regardless of where they came from, click or tap the “Clear all notifications” button from the bottom-right side of the Notifications are in the Action Center.

 When you do that, you dismiss all the notifications, and the Notifications section of the Action Center tells you that there are “No new notifications.”

-As you can see, the Notifications feature from Windows 10's Action Center is an excellent way of knowing if there is anything you need to take care of on your PC or device.
-Accessing and handling notifications is both comfortable and fast, or at least we think that is the case.
+As you can see, the Notifications feature from Windows 10's Action Center is an excellent way of finding out if there is anything you need to take care of on your PC or device.
+Accessing and handling notifications is both comfortable and fast, as you have undoubtedly discovered too.
 At the end of this article, we would like to get your view on this feature of Windows 10.
 Do you enjoy using this feature?
 Does it work well for you?
 Did you have any issues?
 Do not hesitate to leave a comment below.